Mobile broadband vs home broadband: What's the difference?

 Availability

 When it comes to availability, fixed-line home broadband has a wider coverage area in the UK compared to 4G/5G home broadband (sometimes called mobile broadband).
 This is because fixed-line broadband infrastructure, such as fiber optic cables and copper wires, have been in place for decades and are well-established.
-As a result, fixed-line broadband is available to all but about 0.4% of households in the UK.
-However, some rural areas still struggle with poor fixed-line broadband availability due to their distance from the nearest telephone exchange.
+As a result, fixed-line broadband is available to all but a handful of households in the UK.
+However, some rural areas still struggle with poor fixed-line broadband availability due to their distance from the nearest telephone exchange and the fact that Full Fibre lines are not available.

 On the other hand, mobile home broadband has seen rapid expansion in recent years and is increasingly available to many households in the UK.
-With the deployment of 5G technology, the coverage area of mobile home broadband has expanded even further.
-However, availability of mobile home broadband may still be limited in some areas, particularly in more remote or rural locations, which is less than ideal, since it's those sorts of locations that are also most likely to struggle to get useful speeds via a fixed-line broadband connection.
+With the deployment of 5G, the coverage area of mobile home broadband has expanded even further.
+However, availability of mobile home broadband is still limited in some areas, particularly in more remote or rural locations, which is less than ideal, since it's those sorts of locations that are also most likely to struggle to get useful speeds via a fixed-line broadband connection.

 Availability comparison

-Availability Widely available, limited in some rural areas (~0.4% without) Increasingly available, but limited in remote/rural locations (~4% without)
+Availability Widely available, limited in some rural areas Increasingly available, but limited in remote/rural locations

 Deployment Requires significant infrastructure investments, resulting in slower deployment speed Quickly deployable in areas with existing 4G/5G coverage, ongoing network maintenance/upgrade required